playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ### Build the Feature Flag Behavior Using Structural Templates

-Now that we have our foundation written out, we can finally build a simple `featureFlag` directive that renders nothing if a `flag` is false, but renders the contents if a flag is `true`:
+Now that we have our foundation written out, we can finally build a simple `featureFlag` directive that renders nothing if a `flag` is false but renders the contents if a flag is `true`:

 ```typescript
 const flags: Record<string, boolean> = {